Adidas Shoes Made From Ocean Plastic Are Finally Here

 Adidas’ latest running shoe is subtle and soft-looking, with stitching that evokes the sea.
 It’s also made almost entirely from plastic recovered from the ocean.

-Last year, Adidas teased a prototype of a shoe that it was working on with the intent of playing a small role in cleaning up the oceans and adjust its supply chain to better reflect the constraints of climate change.
+Last year, Adidas teased a prototype of a shoe that it was working on to clean up the oceans and adjust its supply chain to better reflect the constraints of climate change.

 Partnering with Parley for the Oceans, a non-profit committed to reducing plastic waste in the oceans, Adidas developed a finished product earlier this year with 95% ocean plastic recovered from near the Maldives.